 How many systems does your business use to operate every day?
 It may take a few minutes to name them all.
 Most companies use an excess of programs for their CRMs, email software, cloud data storage, and remote work platforms.
 All of these come with their own complex data and information sets.
 Key performance indicators from your new marketing campaign, quarterly sales metrics, and website traffic numbers are just a few important pieces of data that can all take a good deal of time to track down and synthesize on their own.

-Data integration systems act as a merger -- they bundle together the data from all of your different programs into cohesive information that helps your business intelligence.
+Data integration systems bundle together your data from all of your different programs into cohesive information that helps your business intelligence.
 Creating actionable information and intelligence from the raw data lying dormant in your company’s systems is something that can transform a dizzying array of unorganized data into neatly calculated business decisions.

 Data Integration is an Essential Tool for Business Success